DeepPhe/cr-demo-app/README.md

 Install [Node Version Manager](https://github.com/nvm-sh/nvm) first then insall Nodejs v18 includes npm).

+Then under the root directory of this project, run `npm install` to install all the dependencies.

 ## Available Scripts

 In the project directory, you can run: